Guardian 26 Kids Bike Review

 So why do kids and parents love SureStop brakes so much?

-1. SAFER – Travelling at fast speeds, if a rider brakes only with the left hand (front wheel brake), the front wheel can lock up and buck a rider off the bike.
+1. SAFER – Traveling at fast speeds, if a rider brakes only with the left hand (front wheel brake), the front wheel can lock up and buck a rider off the bike.
 (Called endo-ing.)
 Because the SureStop system always engages the rear brake and then the front brake, a Guardian bike won’t endo.

 2. SIMPLER – With only one brake lever to engage, there’s less for a kid to think about when riding.